HousamKak/map-content-tool/readme.md

 ---

 ## **Changelog**

 ### **Latest Updates**

+#### 1.2.1

+- Fixed: Directory structure is now saved even when no files are selected (previously required file selection)

+#### Previous Versions

 - Made `.txt` the default output format.
 - Added `.json` as an optional output format.
 - Restored the functionality of showing selected files inside a folder.
 - Improved folder selection and deselection logic to include all nested items.
 - Updated logging and documentation.
 - Enabled the use of the `map-content` standalone command via setuptools.
+- Outputs the full path of the generated file in the logs.

 ---

 ## **Known Issues**

 - None at the moment.

 For feature requests or bug reports, please contact the developer or create an issue in the repository.